meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 ---

-Handling datset-specific peculiarities prior to computation
+Handling dataset-specific peculiarities prior to computation
 -----------------------------------------------------------

 For some of the datasets, custom processing of the input data was necessary.